AxelOP96/jetbrains/README.md

 int eight = ten - two;  // 8
 int twenty = two * ten; // 20
 int five = ten / two;   // 5
-int zero = ten % two;   // 0, no remainder
+int zero = ten % two;   // 0, no remainder(No hay resto)

 int minusTwo = -two; // -2
 This code demonstrates how to assign values to int variables as well as how to perform arithmetic operations with them.
 We hope that you already understand all operations well.
+(Este codigo demuestra como asignar valores a variables int como tambien realizar operaciones aritmeticas con ellas.
+Esperamos que ya entiendas todas las operaciones bien)

-To improve the readability of your code, the special underscore character _ can be used to separate groups of digits within a number.
+To improve the readability of your code, the special underscore character _ can be used to separate groups of digits within a number.(Para mejorar la lectura de tu codigo el caracter especial _ puede ser usado para separar grupos de digitos con un numero)

 int million = 1_000_000;
-You may also print a value of an int variable:
+You may also print a value of an int variable:(Puedes imprimir un valor de una variable int:)

 int number = 100;
 System.out.println(number); // 100
-All arithmetic operations work with the long type as well.
+All arithmetic operations work with the long type as well.(Todas las operaciones aritmeticas trabajan con el tipo long tambien)

 long one = 1L;
 long twentyTwo = 22L; // L or l is a literal for longs